DannyGaev/FORTHify/README.md

 ## Basic FORTH operations

-In addition to secure communications, FORTHify supports many basic FORTH operations:
+In addition to facilitating more secure communications, FORTHify supports many basic FORTH operations:

 - 'DUP': Duplicate the top item on the stack
 - 'DROP': Remove the top item from the stack